mathjax/MathJax-docs/web/examples.rst

 * configure using an external script
 * have external script load mathjax itself
-* load mathjax only of there is math on the page
+* load mathjax only if there is math on the page
 * synchronize with promises
 * reset equation numbering